scorpion-26/gBar/README.md

 And lastly: Implementing it myself is fun and a great excuse to learn something new!

+### Can you implement feature XYZ? / I've found a bug.
+Can you fix it?
+This project is meant to be for my personal use, though I want it to be easily used by others without bugs or a complicated setup.
+This means the following:
+ -  If you found a bug, please open an issue and I'll try to fix it as quickly as I can.
+ -  If you're missing a particular feature, please open issue as well and I'll see what I can do, although I can't guarantee anything.
+Small requests or features I'll find useful too will probably be implemented in a timely fashion though.

 ### What scheme are you using?
 The colors are from the Dracula theme: https://draculatheme.com